 We understand that it’s easy to talk about the importance of breastfeeding; but new mothers often experience frustrating problems when trying to breastfeed.
 Problems with attachment can be caused by an overly prominent frenum, which is the tissue that connects the underside of your tongue to the floor of your mouth.
 Fortunately, Dr. Chapnick’s general dentistry presents a solution to women in Barrie and Toronto dealing with this problem.
 If your child is having trouble breastfeeding, it might be caused by his or her frenum.
 Our Toronto or Barrie dentists will evaluate your child to determine if a frenectomy is the right solution.

 A lingual frenectomy is a simple procedure that usually takes about 5 minutes.
 Dr. Chapnick will remove the frenum using a surgical laser.
 The procedure is performed using local anesthesia, and most children get over any discomfort or unpleasant feelings very quickly after the procedure.

-If you want an a Barrie or Toronto dental office with a reputation for outstanding general dentistry, please contact Molson Park Dental Office today.
+If you want an a Barrie or Toronto dental office, please contact Molson Park Dental Office today.